Shark attacks paddleboarder off Hawaii's Big Island

 The victim was flown to North Hawaii Community Hospital with multiple injuries to a hand and a leg.
 A hospital spokeswoman said the man was undergoing surgery, KHON reported.

-Information about the severity of the wounds and the victim’s overall medical condition was not immediately available.
+The beach had no county lifeguards on duty, but a private safety team was present, KHON reported.

+"Apparently they had heard a scream from the ocean and they took a four-man canoe out to find a male individual who had been bumped off his paddle board about 100-150 yards offshore," Fire Capt.
+Michael Grace told the station.
+"They recovered him from the ocean.
+He had injuries to his right side extremities."

-It wasn’t immediately clear how the paddleboarder arrived back on shore, the Honolulu Star-Advertiser reported.
-But people on the beach were able to apply multiple tourniquets to his right arm and leg before paramedics arrived, the newspaper said.
+People on the beach were able to apply multiple tourniquets to his right arm and leg before paramedics arrived, the Honolulu Star-Advertiser reported.

 The beach in the area was closed after the attack, KHON reported.